Attitude Synchronization on SO(3) for Heterogeneous Multi-Agent Systems Using Vector Measurements: Leaderless Distributed Attitude Synchronization

-To address \textit{Problem \ref{pb2}}, we extend the previous design to the dynamic level of the rotation manifold.
-As a result, we propose two solutions: one assuming a zero common final angular velocity, leading to attitude synchronization to a constant orientation, and another allowing a non-zero common final angular velocity, resulting in synchronization to a time-varying orientation.
-For each $i \in \mathcal{V}$, we propose the following distributed feedback control torque: { }where $k_\omega$ and $\bar{k}_\omega$ are non-negative scalars.
+To address \textit{Problem~\ref{pb2}}, we extend the kinematic-level synchronization strategy presented in the previous section to the full rigid-body rotational dynamics on \(SO(3)\).
+At this level, the angular velocity is no longer treated as a virtual control input, and the control design must explicitly account for inertial effects and nonlinear Coriolis terms.
+Depending on the desired steady-state behavior, two synchronization objectives are considered.
+The first aims at achieving attitude synchronization to a constant orientation by driving all angular velocities to zero.
+The second allows convergence to a common nonzero angular velocity, resulting in synchronization to a time-varying orientation.
+To accommodate both cases, we propose the following distributed feedback control torque for each agent \(i \in \mathcal{V}\):